 Some of Hillary Clinton's presidential campaign is still up and running and still attacking Donald Trump like nothing ever happened, like an election.

-And Politico reported that the remnants of Hillary's campaign roared to life on Sunday in their Twitter feeds boiling over in frustration as Donald Trump claimed that there were illegal immigrants that might have tipped the popular vote in our favorites.
+And Politico reported that the remnants of Hillary's campaign roared to life on Sunday in their Twitter feeds boiling over in frustration as Donald Trump claimed that there were illegal immigrants that might have tipped the popular vote.

 He didn't campaign in California, New Jersey.